Wenbox/simple_kvstore/README.md

 `cmake ..`
 `make`
 3. Configure the key-value store in **src/kv_store_config.cpp**, including: port number, whether to enable persistency, and the backup file path for persistency.
-(Yes it is awkard to do it in source code, I should use a config file.)
+(Yes it is awkward to do it in source code, I should use a config file.)
 4. Start the server:
 `./bin/server`
 5. Start the client for testing: